-Results 1–10 of 57 for "Fact Sheet"X related to "Planning for convention" Refine Your Search Refine Your Search TopicChildren (31)Teens (19)Socioeconomic status (12)Education (5)Aging (4) 31 more... [+] Race (4)Sexuality (4)Disability (3)Anxiety (2)Autism (2)Eating disorders (2)Emotional health (2)Health disparities (2)HIV & AIDS (2)Human rights (2)Law & psychology (2)Marriage & divorce (2)Natural disasters (2)Parenting (2)Stress (2)Therapy (2)Violence (2)ADHD (1)Bullying (1)Death & dying (1)Depression (1)Kids & the media (1)Learning & memory (1)Obesity (1)Safety & design (1)Sexual abuse (1)Sleep (1)Suicide (1)Testing issues (1)Trauma (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (2)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 57 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Disability & Socioeconomic StatusPersons with a disability are likely to have limited opportunities to earn income and often have increased medical expenses.Fact Sheet (January 2010)2.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 3.End-of-Life Care Fact SheetA fact sheet on palliative care, which comforts and supports individuals and families nearing death, including older adults' mental health needs near death, what older adults fear most about dying, obstacles to a good death.Fact Sheet 4.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
+Results 1–10 of 57 for "Fact Sheet"X related to "Planning for convention" Refine Your Search Refine Your Search TopicChildren (23)Teens (15)Socioeconomic status (5)Aging (4)Law & psychology (3) 26 more... [+] Lesbian, gay, bisexual, transgender (3)Race (3)Sexuality (3)Autism (2)Disability (2)Education (2)Marriage & divorce (2)Parenting (2)ADHD (1)Anxiety (1)Bullying (1)Death & dying (1)Eating disorders (1)Emotional health (1)Health disparities (1)HIV & AIDS (1)Human rights (1)Learning & memory (1)Obesity (1)Safety & design (1)Sexual abuse (1)Sleep (1)Suicide (1)Testing issues (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (2)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 57 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Congress Should Pass the Brown and Schakowsky Bill To Include Psychologists in Medicare’s “Physician” Definition2014 State Leadership fact sheet: Unnecessary physician supervision requirements in the Medicare program are hampering psychologists from providing to Medicare patients their full range of services within state licensure.Fact Sheet 2.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 3.End-of-Life Care Fact SheetA fact sheet on palliative care, which comforts and supports individuals and families nearing death, including older adults' mental health needs near death, what older adults fear most about dying, obstacles to a good death.Fact Sheet 4.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
 The most prevalent mental disorders of older adults are anxiety, cognitive impairment (due to dementia) and depression.
-Fact Sheet 5.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet 6.The Lifespan Respite Care Act (P.L.
+Fact Sheet 5.The Lifespan Respite Care Act (P.L.
 109-442)Respite provides temporary relief for family caregivers from the ongoing responsibility of caring for an individual with special needs, or at risk of abuse or neglect.
-Caregivers who receive respite report improved physical and emotional health.Fact Sheet 7.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 8.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
-This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)9.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 10.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act - Fact SheetAnswers to common questions S. 54 and H.R.
-5841 which would fund demonstration programs at community health centers to promote family wellbeing.Fact Sheet Previous 1 2 3 ...
+Caregivers who receive respite report improved physical and emotional health.Fact Sheet 6.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 7.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet 8.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act - Fact SheetAnswers to common questions S. 54 and H.R.
+5841 which would fund demonstration programs at community health centers to promote family wellbeing.Fact Sheet 9.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)10.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 57 for "Fact Sheet"X related to "Planning for convention"